-Any health professional who wishes to refer a child should first discuss his or her concerns fully with the child's parents.
-All referrals to the service for chldren with a visual impairment must be accompanied by an ophthalmologist's report.
-An ophthalmologist (also known as an optometrist) will examine your child's eyes to diagnose vision problems and eye diseases.
+Any health professional who wishes to refer a child should first discuss their concerns fully with the child's parents.
+All referrals to the service for chldren must be accompanied by an audiologist's or ophthalmologist's report.

 The Visiting Teacher Service also accepts referrals regarding children where the visual impairment or deafness is the compounding rather than the major disabling condition.

 There is no charge for an assessment or to avail of the Visiting Teacher Service.
 The service is open to all children living in Ireland.
 You do not have to fulfill any residence requirements to avail of the service (that is, you do not have to be living in the State for a certain period).

 Before a child may be referred for assessment by the Visiting Teacher Service, you must complete an application form for the Visiting Teacher Service.